Chaostheorie/Penta-Tournament-Backend/README.md

 # Penta-Tournament-Backend
+## Currently on hiatus
-The RESTful HTTP Backend for Penta-Game-Tournament
+The RESTful HTTP Backend for Penta-Tournament